sfi0zy/promo-core/README.md

 ## Dependencies

-The full list of dependencies with descriptions can be found in the docs template in ```/src/docs/``` or in docs page, generated during the build process.
+The full list of the dependencies with descriptions can be found in the docs template in ```/src/docs/``` or in the docs page, generated during the build process.